Emotional Eating Disorder -- how to stop

 It is only by accepting emotions and understanding how to dissolve them that flourishing emotionally becomes possible.
 This is the way to end emotional suffering automatically.

-Since emotional overeating is a habitual behavior, eliminating its cause automatically eliminates the need for it.
-It is our choice: we can remain slaves to our emotions or we can do what is required to free ourselves from their tyranny.
+Since emotional overeating is habitual behavior, eliminating its cause automatically eliminates the need for it.
+We can remain slaves to our emotions, or we can do what is required to free ourselves from their tyranny.

 Overeating is not the problem; rather, it's a consequence of the problem.
 It's caused by not understanding how to dissolve the emotions that cause the eating problem.
-So, understanding how to dissolve emotions and regain balance permits emotional flourishing, diminishes emotional suffering, stops emotional overeating, and enables you to lose weight.
+So, understanding how to dissolve emotions and regain balance enables emotional balance, while diminishing emotional suffering and stopping an emotional eating disorder, comfort eating, or compulsive overeating.

 Highly recommended books for this subject